diademiemi/homelab/README.md

 | [ansible_collection_diademiemi.jellyfin](https://github.com/diademiemi/ansible_collection_diademiemi.jellyfin) | Ansible collection | Roles to install Jellyfin on my NAS |
 | [terraform-libvirt-vm](https://github.com/diademiemi/terraform-libvirt-vm) | Terraform module | Deploy VMs on the `OMORI` host |

-###### I also deploy other workloads that are not managed by this repository and thus are not listed here.

 # Rancher (Hetzner)